PrairieLearn/PrairieLearn/docs/courseInstance.md

 2. See [clientFiles and serverFiles](clientServerFiles.md) for information on the `clientFilesCourseInstance` directory.

-- See an [example course instances directory](https://github.com/PrairieLearn/PrairieLearn/blob/master/exampleCourse/courseInstances) in PrairieLearn
+See an [example `courseInstances` directory](https://github.com/PrairieLearn/PrairieLearn/blob/master/exampleCourse/courseInstances) in the PrairieLearn example course.

 ## `infoCourseInstance.json`